msc365/az-devops/update-adoteam-settings/README.md

 4. That's it, check your updates on Azure DevOps.

+## Azure Pipelines

+This sample script is executed on a local device, but you could also use this script in an Azure Pipeline as I did for a self-service DevOps organization.

 ## Disclaimer

 THIS CODE IS SAMPLE CODE.
 THESE SAMPLES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.